kelseyhightower/kubernetes-the-hard-way/docs/02-compute-resources.md

 As described above, the IP address of each virtual machine should be fixed.

-Referring to the environment information described above, Set the IP Address to each virtual machine.
+Referring to the environment information described above, Set the hostname and the IP Address to each virtual machine.

-1. Through SSH or Graphic Console by Virtual Machine Manager, login to the virtual machine.
+1. Through SSH or Graphic Console in Virtual Machine Manager, login to the virtual machine.
 2. Set the hostname:

 ```